r97looke/OpenSeaTestNetNFTs/README.md

 # OpenSeaTestNetNFTs

+## Special Node

+### The code is development on macOS Ventura Version 13.1, Xcode Version 14.3.1, CocoaPod 1.12.1 and test on iOS 16.4

 ## List NFTs Feature Specs

 ## Story: User request to see the NFTs of a specific wallet address on a specific chain